Query expansion techniques for information retrieval: A survey: Query Expansion

-The -ve sign makes the similarity score +ve because probabilities are always between [0,1].
+The information content of a synset is defined as the logarithm of the probability of finding the synset in a given corpus.
+The negative sign makes the similarity score positive because probabilities are always between [0,1].

-Recently, Wikipedia has become popular for short query expansion.
-It is feasible in Wikipedia to have distinct articles with a common title.
+Recently, Wikipedia has become popular for expansion of short queries.
+In Wikipedia, it is possible to have distinct articles with a common title.
 Every article describes the individual sense of the term, corresponding to the polysemous occurrences of the term in natural language.
-For example, term ``apple" has two articles in Wikipedia, one indicating it as as a fruit and the other as the company.
-Reference \cite{almasri2013wikipedia} uses the Wikipedia for semantic enhancement of short query and measures the semantic similarity between two articles $s_1$ and $s_2$ as
+For example, the term ``apple" has two articles in Wikipedia, one indicating it as a fruit and the other as a company.
+Almasri et al. \cite{almasri2013wikipedia} use Wikipedia for semantic enhancement of short queries and measure the semantic similarity between two articles $s_1$ and $s_2$ as: